liamnaddell/fsdesign/README.md

 struct file {
     unsigned char type;
     //...
 Open might as well also call stat() while we are at it...
+    //Once the "stat" is read, we discard the cached stat results.
+    //So if the user calls stat again, they will be supplied with fresh data
     //Token for VFS.
     int global_file_id;
 };